Why It’s Hard To Say “No” To Your Teen (And What You Can Do About It)

 Texting is a great way to stay clear of the drama.
 It allows you to communicate about tough issues and escape much of the drama.

 If you say no, your daughter is not going to be happy with you.
 When she is in full force drama she will make your life miserable, especially if she attacks or threatens you with her words.

-This is a time you need support.
+This is a time when you need support.

 If you listen to your daughter’s logic you won’t know what end is up.
-It helps to bounce your decisions off a sane adult who will say “yes you make sense and you are making a good decision.”
+It helps to bounce your decisions off a sane adult who will say “Yes you make sense and you are making a good decision.”
 Your daughter will make you feel like you are the only mother on the planet who is so protective.

 Bring in your partner for support.
 Call a friend or supportive family member who will listen and help you calm down.
 Have a friend pray for your daughter.
 Maybe you need advice.
 If you are really concerned seek professional help.

 Bottom line you don’t have to do it alone.

 4. Congratulate yourself for being a good mom

 It’s easy to give in to your daughter and it’s hard to maintain a boundary or rule and say no. If she is unhappy with you great!
 You are doing your job.
 She needs you to be her prefrontal cortex.
 She doesn’t get the big picture or understand cause and effect.
 You are powering your parenting when you clearly say no.